radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 - **Array**: A leaf node in a Zarr hierarchy that represents a multidimensional array with chunked storage
 - **Chunk**: A contiguous region of an array that is stored as a single object

+Conventions terms:

+- **Multiscales Group**: A [convention](https://github.com/zarr-conventions/multiscales) for organizing multi-resolution data in Zarr stores, typically using a tree structure where each level represents a different resolution.

 ### Xarray/NetCDF/CF-Specific Concepts

 - **Variable**: A named data array within a Zarr group, typically representing a measured or derived quantity